Approach to the adult patient with syncope in the emergency department

 Syncope is a transient loss of consciousness, associated with loss of postural tone, with spontaneous return to baseline neurologic function requiring no resuscitative efforts.
 The underlying mechanism is global hypoperfusion of both the cerebral cortices or focal hypoperfusion of the reticular activating system.
 It is not to be confused with loss of consciousness associated with altered mental status or stroke and similarly in vague dizziness and chronic lightheadedness in patients with pre-syncope.
 To address this issue an international consortium gathered to define syncope and standardize the reporting of outcomes to guide future research .

-Syncope is a common complaint in the emergency department (ED), accounting for one to three percent of all ED visits and hospital admissions in the United States [2-6].
+Syncope is a common complaint in the emergency department (ED), accounting for 1 to 3 percent of all ED visits and hospital admissions in the United States [2-6].
 Although most potential causes are benign and self-limited, others are associated with significant morbidity and mortality.
 The differential diagnosis is broad, and management focuses on the underlying cause when this is discernible.
 However, during the ED evaluation the cause of syncope often remains unclear and management must focus on risk stratification to differentiate among patients safe for discharge and those who require emergent investigation and in-hospital management.
 Presyncope (ie, near loss of consciousness) and true syncope should be considered a spectrum of the same symptom.
 Although near syncope is less dramatic and some of the studies and guidelines about its significance less compelling, clinicians should approach them in similar fashion.

 When researchers have made a clear effort to distinguish true presyncope from dizziness and vague lightheadedness the outcomes of syncope and near or presyncope parallel on another in terms of significant underlying causes and serious outcomes .
 In a recent study, researchers in Canada specifically addressed a presyncopal cohort and concluded that patients with pre-syncope can have significant underlying causes .